Many of us think they know everything about food. Here are 12 facts you probably didn’t know.

 1. GMO Food is Legal in Most Countries

 Genetically modified food crops are allowed in most countries.
 This is mainly because there is no scientific evidence that actually shows that such crops cause harm to human health.
-The most popular GMO food crops include beans, sugar beet, maize and canola.
+The most popular GMO food crops include beans, sugar beet, maize,

 2. You Don’t Have to Eat Every Three Hours

 You don’t have to eat smaller quantities of food at regular intervals to lose weight.
 Scientific reports show that smaller and more frequent meals have no effect on the rate of metabolism and fat burning.
 Just eat when you get hungry, and ensure you choose healthy and nutritious foods.

 Related Link: 6 Things No One Ever Tells You About Your Cholesterol

 3. Fortune Cookies Did Not Come From China

 Many people believe fortune cookies originated from China.
 This is nothing but a myth.
 You will hardly find any Chinese making these cute cookies, leave alone eating them.
 Their real origin is San Francisco, where they were introduced by Japanese Americans.

 4. There are a Lot of Fake Wasabi

 The Wasabi we often eat in America is not actually authentic.
 Real wasabi come from Japan.
 They are cultivated in running water at temperatures ranging between 10 and 17 degrees Celsius.
 The wasabi roots ripen and become ready in three to four years, with one pound costing more than $100.